 - Call the number on the billing notice or call the IRS at 800-829-1040.

-For those taxpayers who get a “phishing” email, the IRS offers this advice:
+For those taxpayers who get an email from the IRS requesting personal information:

 With continuing phone scams and in-person scams taking place, remember IRS employees do make official, sometimes unannounced visits to delinquent taxpayers as part of their routine casework.